-Later, Bran decides to experience a vision on his own, and finds himself looking at an army of wights and the Night King and the other White Walkers at the back.
+Later, when Bran decides to experience a vision on his own, he finds himself looking at an army of wights and the Night King and the other White Walkers at the back.
 Bran walks closer and is shocked to see that the Night King notices his presence.
 Bran wakes up screaming after the Night King suddenly appeared right next to him.
 The Three-Eyed Raven says that the Night King touched him, which Bran confirms when a blue hand-mark is imprinted on his forearm.
 The Three-Eyed Raven says because of that mark, the Night King now knows exactly where they are, and the cave cannot protect them any more.

 The Night King and his army quickly travel to the cave, preceded by their aura of cold which notifies the Children of the Forest and Meera Reed.
 The Children of the Forest prepare their scarce defenses outside of the cave, but are quickly overrun and they are forced to retreat back to the tunnels.
 The Night King sends his army of wights to attack the tunnels, and they kill most of the Children and Summer, though Bran, Meera and Hodor manage to leave the cavern.
-The Night King enters the cavern, and glares at the warging Three-Eyed Raven before he kills him.
+The Night King enters the cavern, and glares at the Three-Eyed Raven before he kills him.
 The Night King then sends the rest of his wights to go after Bran.